gpuweb/WSL/Spec/source/index.rst

     Change the variable declaration ott rules to support threadgroup local variables https://github.com/gpuweb/WHLSL/issues/63

 Finally a statement that consists of a single expression (followed by a semicolon) is well-typed if that expression is well-typed.
-Its set of behaviours is then {Nothing}.
+Its set of behaviours is either {Nothing} if the expression cannot discard, or {Nothing, Discard} otherwise.

 .. math::
     :nowrap: